TEXAS NO TAX RETURN MORTGAGE LENDERS+ –TEXAS SELF EMPLOYED-BANK STATEMENT MORTGAGE LENDERS –

 Your debt ratio is calculated by your average net income from the most recent tax returns along with current year income and expenses.
 In order to be approved for a self-employment mortgage, your debt-to-income ratio cannot be more than 43 percent.

 If you’re considering purchasing a new home or refinancing your existing mortgage you might want to consider taking fewer tax deductions to reduce your debt-to-income rate with the highest possible net income.

 Texas Mortgage Documentation Makes a Difference

 The loan process you’ll go through as a self-employed business owner is the same as everyone else.
 Where it gets sticky is providing your income documentation.
-The more you have to prove that business income is sustainable and able to pay the easier the process becomes to qualify as a self-employed Florida business owner.
+The more you have to prove that business income is sustainable and able to pay the easier the process becomes to qualify as a self-employed Texas business owner.

 Keeping accurate records of income and expenses will make it easier to prove that you are a sustainable business as well as documenting net income which is required for maintaining a favorable debt ratio.